‘COHERE’ is an abbreviation of Core Outcome Set for Head, nEck and REspiratory disease in Mucopolysaccharidosis Type II.

 Core Outcome Sets

 A Core Outcome Set (COS) is an agreed minimum set of outcomes that should be measured and reported in all research in a specific condition.
-Use of a COS would not limit the outcomes that could be recorded in a study, it would simply require that the COS was used as a minimum set of outcomes.

 The below video is a plain language summary produced by the COMET Initiative, which explains what outcomes are and the problems with using different outcomes in research.